Frequently Asked Questions

 Q: If I choose to study abroad, how will I fulfill my major requirements?

-A: Courses taken abroad cannot fulfill Workshop or Seminar requirements, but you fulfill Related Course requirements.
+A: Courses taken abroad cannot fulfill Workshop or Seminar requirements, but can fulfill Related Course requirements.
 It’s a good idea to speak with a faculty advisor about your plans.

 Q: I would like to take a Master Class in the School of the Arts Summer Program.
 Will it count toward my degree?